 A survey conducted by the company Brand Share, discovered over 60% of consumers were not aware of certain products existence before they had received a sample to try This was true of some products that had been extensively marketed for years!

 Use product samples whenever possible:

-When new products are introduced or when there is a special or sale
+· When new products are introduced for treatment and homecare or when there is a special or sale

 To get the biggest return on your sampling investment always remember:

-Product sampling is a great way for you to educate (instead of “sell”) your client on the benefits of your skincare line and they get the opportunity to try something new risk free.
+Product sampling is a great way for you to educate (not sell) your client on the benefits of your skincare line and they get the opportunity to try something new risk free.
 It’s a win-win for everyone and will absolutely help you generate more sales and create brand awareness.